 You’ll also need to factor in the essential costs like personal trainer insurance, which you need if you train clients.
 This protects you if a claim is made against you for injury to a client during a session, or if the equipment you use to train is lost, damaged or stolen.

-With the personal trainer market becoming increasingly saturated to meet this soaring demand, making your business stand out is vital if you want to grow your business and increase your prices.
+With the market becoming increasingly saturated to meet this soaring demand, making your business stand out is vital if you want to grow your business and increase your personal trainer prices.

-Specialist personal trainer insurance from Insure4Sport
+Specialist personal trainer insurance with Insure4Sport

 If you’re serious about a career in personal training, you may want to consider protecting yourself and your clients with specialist insurance.